Chinese currency steadies after turbulent trading

 READ: Chinese yuan falls to lowest level against US dollar since August 2010

-But forex trading on Tuesday was calmer, with the onshore yuan edging down 0.01 per cent to 7.0466, and the offshore currency strengthening 0.24 per cent to 7.0796.
+But forex trading on Tuesday was calmer, with the onshore yuan weakening 0.08 per cent to 7.0512, and the offshore currency strengthening 0.24 per cent to 7.0802 by late morning.

 China's central bank weakened its central parity bank rate on Tuesday to the lowest level in more than 11 years, but by less than many analysts were expecting - suggesting the bank does not want to let the currency move too much.